Hen Party Planning Checklist for Weymouth | 2026 Guide

 Organise all necessary supplies

-Gather decorations, party games, gifts, and any pre-ordered food/drink.
+Gather decorations, games, gifts and any pre-ordered food before you pack.

 Plan arrival & check-in logistics